Adamkaram/CliMap/cheetsheet.md

 https://github.com/chalk/chalk#readme // with it  your 🖍 Terminal string styling done right https://github.com/sindresorhus/ora#readme // elegent termial spinner
-https://github.com/jprichardson/node-fs-extra //Node.js: extra methods for the fs object like copy(), remove(), mkdirs() replace for mkdirp, rimraf, and ncp in your project
+https://github.com/jprichardson/node-fs-extra //Node.js: extra methods for the fs object like copy(), remove(), mkdirs() replace for mkdirp, rimraf, and ncp in your project https://github.com/patorjk/figlet.js#readme //A FIG Driver written in JavaScript which aims to fully implement the FIGfont spec.
+This tool helps you to build command line tools without worring to parse arguments, or develop the logic to ask them https://github.com/tj/commander.js/#avoiding-option-name-clashes // node.js command-line interfaces https://github.com/yargs/yargs//Yargs helps you build interactive command line tools, by parsing arguments and generating an elegant user interface. https://github.com/nanovazquez/yargs-interactive Interactive (prompt) support for yargs, based on inquirer.
+Useful for using the same CLI for both for humans and non-humans (like CI tools).
+Also supports mixed mode (yay!).